1/27

 CRB True or false?
 Newton's First Law could be seen as a special case of Newton's Third law, where the reaction is equal to zero.

 False.
-Newton's First Law could be seen as a special case of Newton's Second law, where the acceleration is equal to zero.
+Newton's First Law could be seen as a special case of Newton's Second law, where Fnet and acceleration are 0

 CRB Benny "The Jet" hit a baseball so hard one day that it broke a window.
 Benny was shocked that the ball and glass both went inside the building, thinking that the equal forces in opposite directions should have made one land inside the building and the other land outside.
 Where did Benny go wrong in this logic?

 Those equal forces in opposite directions do occur!
-That force of the outside baseball striking the window provides a force towards the inside of the building, explaining the glass.
-The glass also exerts the same force going away from the building on the baseball; however, that baseball was traveling at a high velocity, and that force only decelerates the ball, not change the direction of its velocity entirely.
+The force of the baseball striking the window provides a force towards the inside of the building, explaining the glass.
+The glass also exerts the same force going away from the building on the baseball; however, since the baseball was traveling at a high velocity, this force only decelerates it, and doesn’t change the direction of its velocity entirely.

 CRB True or false?
 The baseball still traveling in a direction opposing the net force acting upon the baseball can be attributed to inertia.

 False.
-Inertia would apply if there had been no net force acting on the baseball at all.
-There clearly is a force exerted on the baseball by the window, as stated in the question stem.
+Inertia would apply if there is no net force acting on the baseball.
+There clearly is a force exerted on the baseball by the window.

-CRB In order to solve problems involving acceleration, velocity, and displacement, you need to know the four Linear Motion (Kinematics) equations.
+CRB In order to solve problems involving acceleration, velocity, and displacement, you need to know the 4 Linear Motion (Kinematics) equations.
 Write them out.

 True or False?
 The Center of Mass is located at the very center of an object that has a mass.

 False.
-The Center of Mass is located at the mean position of mass in a body or system.
+The Center of Mass is located at the mean position of mass in a body/system.
 It is where gravity can be assumed to act on the object.

 What will happen if a force acts on an object, but not on its center of mass?